mjbuckley/central-ohio-trails/README.md

-This is the repository for the Columbus Trails website.
-All site code is contained in the gh-pages branch.
-The Columbus Trails site can be found at [http://www.columbustrails.com](http://www.columbustrails.com).
+This is the master branch for the Central Ohio Trails website.
+However, no site code is contained on this branch.
+All site code can be found on the gh-pages branch.
+The Columbus Trails site itself can be found at [http://www.centralohiotrails.com](http://www.centralohiotrails.com).